pytest-dev/pluggy/docs/index.rst

-The ``pluggy`` approach puts the burden on the designer of the ``host program`` to think carefully about which objects are really needed in a hook implementation, which gives `plugin` creators a clear framework for how to extend the ``host`` via a well defined set of functions and objects to work with.
+The ``pluggy`` approach puts the burden on the designer of the ``host program`` to think carefully about which objects are really needed in a hook implementation.
+This gives `plugin` creators a clear framework for how to extend the ``host`` via a well defined set of functions and objects to work with.